-Find free legal advice in New Jersey.
+Free legal aid in New Jersey.

-Free legal services and aid programs offered to New Jersey residents
+Free legal services programs in New Jersey

 - Workers Legal Rights Project: Offers education, legal representation, and advocacy to low-wage workers in employment matters such as Family and Medical Leave Act.
 Other common requests are for Wage and Hour Disputes, Discrimination Matters, Retaliation (Whistleblower/CEPA), Barriers to Job Employment, and Employment Benefits Issues.